openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ## Node affinity for an application

-To have brief idea about Node Selector.
-See the .[scheduler](/docs/next/scheduler.html) section.
+To know about node selector refer the [scheduler](/docs/next/scheduler.html) section.

 **Modify the application yaml**

-For an example we have taken mongo application.
+We have taken mongo-statefulset application as an expample.
+For scheduling application to a particular nodes, we need have labeled nodes, so that mongo application will be schedule on required nodes
 For mongo-statefulset.yml, under spec:section you can add as follow:

 ```